nodejs/node/doc/api/buffer.markdown

 * `noAssert` Boolean, Optional, Default: false
 * Return: Number

-Reads a signed 8 bit integer from the buffer at the specified offset.
+Reads a signed 8-bit integer from the buffer at the specified offset.

 Set `noAssert` to true to skip validation of `offset`.
 This means that `offset` may be beyond the end of the buffer.
 Defaults to `false`.